How to Wash Pillows: Full Guide and Expert Tips

 This final step removes detergent and moisture, preventing skin irritations and preserving pillow freshness.

-While washing your pillows is necessary for hygiene, here are a few concerns and safeguards to be aware of.
+While it is necessary for hygiene to wash pillows, here are a few concerns and safeguards to be aware of.

 Avoiding and Removing Lumps